pytroll/fcidecomp/documentation/verification-validation-test-cases-test-procedures/organization_of_test_cases.rst

 times for each test case category, for the reference platform with the following specifications:

-- Number of CPU cores: 1
+- Number of CPU cores: -

-- RAM: 4 GB
+- RAM: -

-- OS: CentOS 7 64 bit
+- OS: -

 .. table:: Estimated execution times for test cases under each test sub-category.